 - "Yume" (Japanese) and "dream" (English) have the same dual meaning of those hallucinations you see when sleeping and aspirations for the future.
 This comes up more often than you'd think.

 - Another example (see below in the Real Life section) of a lucky mistranslation: Robin Hood becomes Robin of the Woods (Robin des Bois) in French.
-It still works because of his living in Sherwood Forest.
+It still works, since Robin lives in Sherwood Forest.

 Mythology / Religion

 - In the Welsh myth cycle Mabinogion, one rhyme relies on the fact that "blawd" can mean either "flour" or "to blossom".
 Luckily, the pun works just as well in English, since "flour" and "flower" are homophones.

 - In The Bible, the English words man and woman just happen to be very similar (as in the original Hebrew), making God's line on the Creation of Eve — calling her Woman because she comes from Man — make sense.
 Some other languages are not so lucky; in German, for instance, the meaning of that line is completely lost.

 - Later, David muses that he wants to build a house, that is, a structure or temple, for God.
 God counter-offers by promising to build a house, that is, a dynasty, for David.